-At Providence Vascular Rehabilitation, we will help to decrease pain in your extremities and give you the ability to do more throughout your day.
+At the Providence Heart Institute, we will help to decrease pain in your extremities and give you the ability to do more throughout your day.

 Your vascular rehab program will include structured exercise, preferably walking, and education on risk factor management to improve your quality of life.
 Strength training is also incorporated as you feel comfortable.

 By participating in our rehab program, you will regain confidence in your ability to safely perform activities of daily living and become a more informed partner in your own recovery.